temporalio/documentation/blog/2021-06-17-activity-timeouts.md

 ## Heartbeat Timeout

-For long running activities, we use the `HeartbeatTimeout` to create more frequent pingbacks from the Activity Worker to Temporal Server.
-This allows us to retry failures more quickly than the `StartToCloseTimeout` which is necessarily set to as long as the longest possible activity.
+For long running activities, we recommend recording heartbeats to create more frequent pingbacks from the Activity Worker to Temporal Server.
+Then, set a `HeartbeatTimeout` to create a failure when Temporal fails to receive a heartbeat from your activity at the expected frequency.

 ![image](https://user-images.githubusercontent.com/6764957/122290237-1ac8b480-cf26-11eb-9eb9-0e35d56e281f.png)